ersJava/LIRI/README.md

 If a movie is not choosen, movie-this will automatically suggest _"If you are looking for a classic 90s, feel good movie, you should watch The Goonies!"_ and give you the movie results for The Goonies.

+* **doWhatItSays() Function coming soon!

+## API Keys

+The API used to make this application are Spotify, Bands In Town and OMDB.
+The API Keys are stored in .env

+## log.txt

+fs.appendFile is logging all the data from the terminal and outputtingthe data to a log.txt and does not overwrite the file each time a command is run.